Sturgis, Kentucky

 Sturgis is a home rule-class city in Union County, Kentucky, United States.
-The population was 1,898 at the 2010 census.
+As of the 2020 census, Sturgis had a population of 1,735.
 Located in northwest Kentucky, the city was founded in 1890 and named for Samuel Sturgis, who owned the land now occupied by the city.

+The town is known within the motorcycle community for the Kentucky Bike Rally, previously known as the Little Sturgis Bike Rally.
+The name change came as a result of a lawsuit from Sturgis, South Dakota, regarding the use of the name Sturgis, despite both communities having the same name.

 History

 The area surrounding what would become Sturgis was first settled by American Revolutionary War officers, mostly from Virginia, who had received bounty land for their service.
 The History of Union County, published in 1886 by The Courier Co., says, "The county had its aristocrats but the [Civil] War had a decidedly leveling tendency yet, there is a tolerably well defined line still marking the society of the county into different sets."

 Sturgis was founded the same year as a company town by the Cumberland Land and Iron Company within its coal-mining development.
 The name derives from either Samuel P. Sturgis, who originally owned the townsite, or for Alida Livingston Sturgis (Samuel's sister), who was married to the president and general manager of the Ohio Valley Railroad Company.
 The community incorporated as a town on May 3, 1890, with population of 327.
 The town was reclassified as a city in the 1920s.